CBEP-SoCB/Beaches_Bacteria_sum/Graphics/beaches_graphics.md

 # Trend Graphics

 We only have long term data from two beaches – East End and Willard.
-And trends are not statistically significant at eh single beach level.
+And trends are not statistically significant at the single beach level.
 Apparent importance depends on the model uses, which is always uncomfortable.